Ekaanth/SoulForge/README.md

    3. Name the new file after your project: `project_name.md`.
    4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
 Please refer to our [Grant guidelines for most popular grant categories](https://github.com/zk-bankai/SoulForge?tab=readme-ov-file#-guidelines) and make sure your deliverables present a similar level of detail.
    5. Once you're done, create a pull request.
 The pull request should only contain _one new file_—the Markdown file you created from the template.
-   6. Done, Additionally we would love it if you could share this on X 🫶🏻
+   6. Done, Additionally we would love if you could share this on X 🫶🏻

 ### 2. Application Review